-Parts from plastic model kits may be used on scale space models provided that this use is pointed out in the data presented with the model at the time of judging for scale qualities.
+Parts from plastic model kits and 3D printed parts may be used on scale space models provided that this use is pointed out in the data presented with the model at the time of judging for scale qualities.

 9.8.
 CONDITIONS OF MODEL FOR JUDGING